 If you want the in-depth articles, they’re here:

-- EscapeX, Chess Key Room and the Padlock (three games)
+- EscapeX, Chess Key Room and the Padlock and my return visit to the Padlock (four games)

 - Mind Maze and Door Z (five games)